Continuous-time convolutions model of event sequences: Introduction

 \section{Introduction}

-A lot of real-world processes are event sequences: bank transactions~\cite{wei2013effective}, purchases at a shop~\cite{lysenko2019temporal}, network traffic~\cite{8737622}, series of messages, social media posts, views of TV programs, flows of customers, etc. Consequently, there is a growing need to model such data, e.g. one may be interested in predicting the banking activity of a particular customer or estimating the timing of the next purchase made at an online marketplace.
-This knowledge provides new perspectives for a business: for instance, one important real-world problem is churn prediction~\cite{berger2019user}.
-Timely churn prediction straightforwardly leads to more precise and effective marketing campaigns.
-The diversity of available data makes the event sequence modelling, as different cases have their own peculiarities.
+Many real-world processes are event sequences, such as bank transactions~\cite{wei2013effective, bazarova2024universal}, purchases at stores~\cite{lysenko2019temporal}, network traffic~\cite{8737622}, series of messages, social media posts, TV program views, and customer flows.
+Consequently, there is a constant need to model such data.
+For example, one may be interested in predicting the banking activity of a particular customer or estimating the timing of the next purchase at an online marketplace.
+This knowledge provides new business perspectives, such as improved credit default~\cite{babaev2019rnn} and churn~\cite{berger2019user} prediction.
+For example, timely churn prediction leads to more precise and effective marketing campaigns.